Medical model: Importance of diagnosis

 For example, if a patient presents to a primary care provider with symptoms of a given illness, by taking a thorough history, performing assessments (such as auscultation and palpation), and, in some cases, ordering diagnostic tests the primary care provider can make a reasonable conclusion about the cause of the symptoms.
-Based on clinical experience and available evidence, the health care professional can identify treatment options that are likely to be successful.
+Based on clinical experience and available evidence, the healthcare professional can identify treatment options that are likely to be successful.

 Other important aspects

 Finally, adherence to the medical model has a number of other consequences for the patient and society as a whole, both positive and negative: